I grew up in the Dutch countryside, where bragging is frowned upon.

 What hindered your success?

-What’s the last action movie you saw?
-Or whose biography has inspired you most?
+Think about the last action movie you saw, or remind yourself of an biography that inspired you most.

 And … what kept you watching or reading on?